Introduction

 3. Protection from Extraterritorial Surveillance

-- GDPR and Schrems II rulings
+- Schrems II rulings

 - Data security for localization initiatives